guidoschmidt/hicetnunc.wiki.backup/How-to-resell-🏪.md

 ### How can I track what I've sold?

-You can use the (hictory.xyz)[hictory.xyz] community tool made by LeithBA
+You can use (HICTORY)[hictory.xyz] by Leith Ben Abdessalem: An easy to read transaction history.

 ### How can I get notifications for when I sell something?

-You can use the telegram bot notification.
+You can use the [Telegram Notifier Bot](https://tzsnt.fr/) to get a notification everytime something sells.